Christofer Rahm: Early life and amateur career

 Rahm spent 10 years of his childhood in Spain, and was educated at the American School of Dubai.
 He won the 2015 Ras Al Khaimah Men's Amateur Championship, and made a handful of starts on the 2016 MENA Golf Tour.
 In 2017, he finished third at the Qatar Open Amateur Championship and won the Swedish Junior Strokeplay Championship at Vallda Golf & Country Club.

 Rahm attended University of North Carolina Wilmington from 2017 to 2021 and Arkansas State University from 2021 to 2022.
 Playing with the UNC Wilmington Seahawks, he was named First-team All-Coastal Athletic Association and with the Arkansas State Red Wolves, Second-team All-Sun Belt.

 Professional career

 Rahm turned professional after graduating in 2022 and joined the Nordic Golf League.
 He won three times on the 2024 Nordic Golf League to earn battlefield promotion for the Challenge Tour, where his first start was the Danish Golf Challenge in May.

 In his second start, he tied for third at Challenge de Cádiz.

 Rahm was runner-up at the 2025 Italian Challenge Open alongside his compatriot Robin Petersson, two strokes behind J. C. Ritchie.

 Personal life

-His three years older sister Isabella played golf at University of Pennsylvania.
+His older sister Isabella Rahm played golf at University of Pennsylvania where she was captain for two years and won the Academic All-Ivy Award and the Penn Impact Award for senior student-athletes.